The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Introduction

-Unfortunately, these stars are too faint for this to be practical with the current suite\footnote{In the future it will be possible, e.g., G-CLEF on the Giant Magellan Telescope will be able to acquire in 1.5~hours $R\approx23000$ spectra of $\mathrm{SNR}{\sim}10$ for the brightest turn-off stars in the LMC.} of telescopes.
-Fortunately, there are extra-galactic stars in the halo of our Milky Way -- the accepted paradigm for the growth of galaxies like our Milky Way features the hierarchical mergers of large galaxies with smaller dwarf galaxies \citep[e.g.,][]{Searle1978,White1991,Cole2002,Venn2004,Oser2010}.
-These dwarf galaxies are completely disrupted and become mixed throughout the Galactic halo; it is thought that the majority of the old, metal-poor stars in the halo were accreted \citep[e.g.,][and reviews by \citealt{Bland-Hawthorn2016} and \citealt{Helmi2020}]{Ibata1994, Helmi1999, Ibata2004, Abadi2010, Starkenburg2017}.
+Unfortunately, it is not practical to measure the lithium abundance of dwarf stars in external galaxies with the current suite of telescopes\footnote{In the future it will be possible, e.g., G-CLEF on the Giant Magellan Telescope will be able to acquire in 1.5~hours $R\approx23000$ spectra of $\mathrm{SNR}{\sim}10$ for the brightest turn-off stars in the LMC.}.
+Fortunately, it is thought that a sizeable fraction of the Galactic halo stars were accreted \citep[e.g.,][and reviews by \citealt{Bland-Hawthorn2016} and \citealt{Helmi2020}]{Ibata1994, Helmi1999, Ibata2004, Abadi2010, Starkenburg2017}, with the accepted paradigm for the growth of galaxies like our Milky Way featuring the hierarchical mergers of large galaxies with smaller dwarf galaxies \citep[e.g.,][]{Searle1978,White1991,Cole2002,Venn2004,Oser2010}.
+These dwarf galaxies are completely disrupted and are mixed throughout the Galactic halo.